paulolaup/feasibility-query-performance/README.md

 # Requirements

-If these requirements are not met, you can install them by running the following scripts.
-It will install missing requirements.
-If no correct Python version is not installed before running the script, Python 3.11.7 will be installed.
+If these requirements are not met, you can install them by following the instructions provided in each section.
 ```bash
 sudo bash install_requirements.sh
 ```